lipme/vue-svg-msa/README.md

 Note: 'label' attributes are not used.

 **selectedseqs** is an array of sequence ids which will be highlighted in the msa.

+**resolution** allows the values 'medium' (by default) and 'high'.
+If "high", the rendering quality would be better and hovering the mouse over a nucleotide gives access to its position in the sequence.

 ##Contributors